IJuanTM/simpl/add-ons/auth/README.md

 It also includes code for changing the navigation bar based on if the user is logged in and to add the added pages from this add-on to the menu.

+#### Config

+In the `Config` folder you can find configuration files for the add-on.
+In the `auth.php` file you can set options for the user system, such as if email verification is required and the password requirements.
+In the `mail.php` file you can set the configuration for sending emails, such as the SMTP server, port, username and password.
+In the `database.php` file database connection values are linked to the settings stored in the `.env` file.

 #### Controllers

 In the `AuthController.php` file you can find the code for the user system.
 The functions here are used in multiple different pages in the add-on.
 The `MailController.php` file contains the code for sending emails.
 The `FormController.php` file contains the code for a form alert that is displayed to show the user information about the form submission.